MrAliSalehi/WTelegramClient.Extensions.Updates/README.md

 ## TO-DO :

 <b>
-- Do Something About this cases : https://github.com/MrAliSalehi/WTelegramClient.Extensions.Updates/blob/968bbfac38512d901a413b3c88e6e78de01b1f17/Internal/FilterChatTypeExtension.cs#L178
+- Do Something About these cases : https://github.com/MrAliSalehi/WTelegramClient.Extensions.Updates/blob/968bbfac38512d901a413b3c88e6e78de01b1f17/Internal/FilterChatTypeExtension.cs#L178

 either Remove them And mark As Unsupported Or Handle Them In Some Way ...